claudio-walser/collective/README.rst

 So I will try to contribute what I have figured out during the last week printing this masterpiece of engineering.
 Where you get the parts from is probably very dependent from where you live.
 I am coming from switzerland which is therfore the country where I try to buy my parts.
 But to be honest, lots of the things are directly shipped from china anyways.
+This is also the reason you find metric values in this repository.

 Structure